darla-kay-16959/LinuxForAdies/README.md

 -   install an Excel viewer extension for VS Code
 -   open in LibreOffice Calc spreadsheet (open-source).

-IF you have any questions at all, please feel free to reach out to me at any time:

-Just email and we can set up Zoom sessions:  darla.teachestech.5127@gmail.com
+If you have any questions at all, please reach out to me at   darla.teachestech.5127@gmail.com and we can set up Zoom sessions.

 ONE REQUEST: